I was wrong about 4K HDMI Cables? Or Was I?

 If you want to see more of the nitty gritty details (with all the various combinations of 4K) Belden has great info.

 To continue with the day/night example, with HDR, 4K resolution, and high frame rates up to 120 Hz, it’s like we are constantly looking outside during dawn or dusk – right at the edge of the transition between day and night.
 Look the wrong way, and you’ll make the wrong choice.

 I have to thank Apple for helping me realize what is going on with HDMI.
 I hooked up an Apple TV 4K media player to an amazing LG OLED TV and was a bit disappointed by the quality of the image.

-After checking settings and fiddling around trying to get the Apple TV to display the 4K HDR video I expected, this message flashed on the screen:
+After checking settings and fiddling around trying to get the Apple TV to display the 4K HDR video I expected, the message above flashed on the screen

 After, what I admit was a knee-jerk “WTF” reaction, I realized that my existing HDMI cables purchased many years ago from unknown sources with unknown brand or quality, were simply not up to the job.

 How To Shop For Quality 4K HDMI Cables

 Only buy certified cables.
 These are cables that have been tested by an outside agency such as DPL-Labs to insure the cables actually can do what the seller claims.
 Look for the official HDMI.org certification label on the package.

 Look for HDMI cables that support at least 4K, 60fps, 18 Gbps bandwidth, and HDR.
 You may find some cables that support even higher bandwidth, but anything that supports these three key metrics will be able to handle just about anything you can throw at it.